4 common tech support problems you can fix at home

 If you’re using wireless devices, a dead battery or one that needs to be charged is always something to consider.
 Swap them out and see if you can make it work.

-Tags: accessories, antivirus software, battery, Bluetooth, Bluetooth connection, password reset, tech support
+Tags: accessories, antivirus software, battery, Bluetooth, Bluetooth connection, passwords, tech support